binayaaryal12/Ukpropertyofficialdata/README.md

 - **df['price'].quantile(0.01) finds the value below which 1% of the data falls (the 1st percentile).**
 - **df['price'].quantile(0.99) finds the value below which 99% of the data falls (the 99th percentile).**

+## Loading data in Power BI and using Power Query to transform data.

+### Data Transformation in Power Query
+The data used in this project was transformed using Power Query within Power BI.
+The following steps were executed to clean and prepare the raw data for analysis.

+- Initial Data Structuring - <br/>
+The process began by promoting the first row of the raw data to serve as the column headers, giving clear names to each data field.
+Following this, the data types of key columns were set correctly: price was designated as Currency, transfer_date as Date, and postcode as Text.
+This ensures that subsequent operations and calculations are performed accurately.

+- Data Cleaning and Standardization - <br/>
+To ensure data quality, several cleaning steps were performed:

+- Filtering - <br/>
+Any rows with a missing or blank postcode were removed from the dataset to ensure every record is complete.

+- Text Formatting - <br/>
+Key text columns, including paon, street, locality, town_city, district, and county, were converted to uppercase and had all leading and trailing whitespace removed.
+This standardization is crucial for consistent filtering and grouping of geographical data.

+- Data Consolidation and Enrichment - <br/>
+To create more useful fields, some columns were combined and new ones were generated:

+- Combining Columns - <br/>
+The paon (Primary Addressable Object Name) and street columns were merged to create a new, consolidated Street column, providing a more complete street address in a single field.

+- Date Extraction - <br/>
+A new column named Transer Date Year was added to the table, which extracts just the year from the transfer_date field.
+This enables powerful analysis by year without having to use the full date.

+- Final Output - <br/>
+Finally, the columns were reordered into a logical and user-friendly sequence, with key identifiers like price, transfer_date, and postcode placed at the beginning.
+This provides a clean, organized, and ready-to-use dataset for building visualizations and reports in Power BI.